chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 Invertible Words
 ^^^^^^^^^^^^^^^^

-As discussed previously, the concept of *Invertible* is exemplified in the pair of English words "*time*" and "*emit*".
-An *Invertible Word* is a Word whose inverse is part of the same Language **L**.
+As discussed previously, the concept of *invertible* is exemplified in pairs of English words, such as *"parts"* and *"strap"*, or *"repaid"* and *"diaper"*.
+If a Word can be inverted, this is not simply a syntactic operation, but a semantic one as well.
+An *Invertible Word* is a Word whose inverse is part of the same Language **L** as the original Word.
 This notion can now be made more precise with the terminology introduced in prior sections.

 **Definition 1.3.2: Invertible Words**

 Let *α* be any Word in a Language **L**.
-Then the set of Invertible Words **I** is defined as the set of α which satisfy the open formula,
+Then the set of Invertible Words **I** is defined as the set of *α* which satisfy the open formula,

-    α ∈ I ↔ inv(α) ∈ L ∎
+    ∀ α ∈ L: α ∈ I ↔ inv(α) ∈ L ∎

 A Word *α* will be referred to as *invertible* if it belongs to the class of Invertible Words.

-This definition is immediately employed to derive the following theorems,
+Definition 1.3.2 is immediately employed to derive the following theorems.

 **Theorem 1.3.2** ∀ α ∈ L: α ∈ I ↔ inv(α) ∈ I

-(→) Let *α* be a Word in Language L and assume *α ∈* **I**.
+(→) Assume *α ∈* **I**.
 By Definition 1.3.2,

     1. inv(α) ∈ L